Execution & Routing & Risk

 • Keep an evidence log for dispute handling

-• Every rule change should be logged (who changed it, when, why)
+• Every rule change should be logged (who, when, why)

-• Changes should be rolled out with a safe process (staging, gradual rollout, monitoring)
+• Changes should be rolled out with a safe process (staging, gradual rollout)

 • Keep a rollback plan for volatility events